This (Updated) guide reviews all of the best dog foods for Maltese this year.

 Your Dog’s Weight

 Weight also plays a role in deciding what dog food you should choose.
-Generally, dogs that are under 4 pounds require a smaller serving while those that are over 5 pounds require a larger one.
+Generally, dogs that are under 4 pounds require a smaller serving, while those that are over 5 pounds require more.
 Also, if your dog is overweight or obese, you should seek help from your vet to plan a diet that fulfills their nutritional requirements while helping them lose weight.

 Your Dog’s Allergies and Sensitivities

-Finding the best dog food for your Maltese pup is our main objective here.
+Our primary goal is to assist you in discovering the best dog food for your Maltese pup.
 Hopefully, by now, you’re done analyzing the needs of your dog and ready to begin surveying the actual market.
-So let’s begin looking at what makes up great dog food and the things that should be on your checklist.
+So, let’s begin looking at what makes up great dog food and the things that should be on your checklist.

 Wholesome and Healthy Proteins

 Proteins are single-handedly the most important of all macronutrients in dog food.
 They contain essential amino acids for muscle development and maintenance, tissue repair, and supporting the immune system.
-Moreover, proteins help dogs that are obese in burning fat and hence losing weight.
+Moreover, proteins help dogs that are obese burn fat and hence lose weight.

 It’s essential to know that the proteins in your choice of dog food are both healthy and in adequate quantities.
-Make sure it only uses real protein such as real chicken, turkey, lamb, fish or, beef.
+Make sure it only uses real protein such as real chicken, turkey, lamb, fish, or beef.
 If the dog food has protein meals like chicken meal or turkey meal, then that’s okay too.
-Just make sure that it doesn’t contain any protein by-products as these do not provide any nutritional benefit.
+Just make sure that it doesn’t contain any protein by-products as primary sources, as these do not provide any nutritional benefits.

 Plenty of Fats